jeffpar/pcjs.v1/disks/pc/os2/misc/football/87058/README.md

 * Start A Protect Mode Program
 * Start A Real Mode Program

-The first option will start CMD.EXE, which appears to work fine.
-The second option will start COMMAND.COM, which will generally crash if CMD.EXE was started previously:
+The first option will start CMD.EXE, and the second option will start COMMAND.COM.

-	*# Internal Error 0158:1397  *
-	_panic: PageLock: unlocked page not in list

-If "Start A Real Mode Program" is chosen first, a hard error popup is displayed:

-	DOS0022: The system cannot accept the command.

-	Return the error to the program
-	End the program or operation
-	Retry the operation

-Any response is likely to trigger the following error:

-	Trap 0 - Divide Error
-	AX=80EA0000  BX=00000000  CX=00000000  DX=00000000  SI=E1C0001E  DI=00EB0022
-	IP=00000402  SP=00000758  BP=0000075A  CR0=8000FFFD  ErrC=0000
-	CS=0127  SS=00FF  DS=0347  ES=0347  FS=0058  GS=0000  Flags=00003246

-This error is currently under investigation.

 ### Directory of OS/2 FOOTBALL Boot Disk (v7.68.17)